Ask & You Shall Receive #12:

 to be nimble; to leap, show agility

-So what we have here is David publicly whirling and dancing with pizzazz (sorry, the pun was too tempting to resist) before God in his underwear.
-When his wife, Saul’s daughter Michal, saw him she despised him for what she later described as a total lack of kingly propriety and dignity.
+So what we have here is David publicly whirling and dancing with pizzazz (sorry, the pun was too tempting to resist 🤣) before God in his underwear.
+When his wife, Saul’s daughter Michal, saw him she despised him for what she later described as a total lack of royal propriety and dignity.

 When David return to the palace to bless his family, he was completely unrepentant and not only rubbed her nose in the fact that God had chosen him over her father, but told her that given similar circumstances in the future, he’d do the same again.
-Interestingly, the historian who wrote the account recorded that after her tantrum, she never bore another child until the day she died, whether through divine judgment or David refusing to lie with her — the Bible simply doesn’t specify.
+Interestingly, the historian writing this account recorded that, after her tantrum, she never bore another child until the day she died, whether through divine judgment or David refusing to lie with her, the Bible simply doesn’t specify.

 But this story carries an important caveat for those who would judge others as “less than” for their uninhibited worship practices.